 9. Relationship of the Parties

 This Agreement does not constitute the parties as partners, joint venturers or agents of each other, and neither Party shall so represent itself.
 The Parties also understand and agree that this Agreement does not bind the Parties to perform the Activity.
 The Parties agree that no transaction between the Parties shall be deemed to be created by this Agreement, except for the matters specifically and expressly agreed to in this Agreement.
+The Parties agree that no employment, agency, joint venture, partnership, or fiduciary relationship shall be deemed to exist or arise between them with respect to this agreement or the Proposed Transaction.

 10. Notices.